microchip-pic-avr-examples/attiny817-realistic-heartbeat-studio-start/README.md

 ## Conclusion
-This example has now shown how to use a PWM signal to increase and decrease the brightness of the LED in order to mimic a heartbeat.
+The example has now shown how to use core independent peripherals to create a pulsating PWM signal that increase and decrease the brightness of an LED in order to mimic a heartbeat pulse, 100% free of the CPU after the initial set-up.